oméga 3 bienfaits santé

 Our current diet is far from meeting these daily requirements, so we recommend increasing our intake of omega-3-rich foods.
 The aim is to obtain a good balance between omega 3 and 6a ratio of 1/5 (approximately 1molecule of omega-3 for 4 to 5molecules of omega-6).

-In order to meet these recommended daily doses of omega-3s, here's an example of how to achieve a good balance. list of foods that are particularly rich in them to include in your daily diet:
+In order to meet these recommended daily doses of omega-3, here's an example of how to get the most from your diet. list of foods that are particularly rich in them to include in your daily diet:

 Oily fish